markdryan/ccloudvm/README.md

 nc localhost 9999

 You can also allow a login via this port in case ssh fails to work by modifying the workload file and changing lock_passwd to false and providing a passwd: "....." entry following that.

+The --cpu option can be specified to request that QEMU use a specific cpu model.
+If not specified "host" will be used unless the machine type is "virt".

+The --qemupath option can be used to specify a full path to the qemu binary you wish to use for running the new instance.

 Finally, create also accepts -kernel and -kernalargs parameters that allow the user to provide a custom kernel on the command line.